-Objectives, Targets, Indicators Implications for Plan and SA There are five objectives, which will be transposed into the PSA and Service Delivery Agreements: All plans and their SAs should reflect the priorities and actions of the white paper and Facilitate sustainable economies include SA objectives regarding access to services and landscape and biodiversity Maintain and stimulate communities ensuring fair access to services issues.
-Conserve rural landscape and wildlife Increase opportunities to enjoy the countryside Promote collaboration amongst all Government tiers to ensure responsiveness to local communities' requests.
-Climate Changes The UK Dreasamme (DEEDA 2006)
+Objectives, Targets, Indicators Implications for Plan and SA There are five objectives, which will be transposed into the PSA and Service Delivery Agreements: All plans and their SAs should reflect the priorities and actions of the white paper and include SA objectives regarding access to services and landscape and biodiversity issues.
+Facilitate sustainable economies Maintain and stimulate communities ensuring fair access to services Conserve rural landscape and wildlife Increase opportunities to enjoy the countryside Promote collaboration amongst all Government tiers to ensure responsiveness to local communities' requests.